ethicalhackingplayground/Bug-Bounty-Tools/README.md

 `./install.sh`

-`replace the domains.txt file in the bounty-targets-data/data directory`
+`replace this domains.txt file with the one in the bounty-targets-data/data directory`

 ### How to run tools
 `chmod +x xsskiller.sh && chmod +x subdomain_killer.sh`